Dialpad Powerdialer with Salesforce

 sfdc-powerdialer-article-image-10.png

-• Assign to Call Centers if you'd like records from a list to be assigned to agents when they go active in a call center.
+• Assign to Contact Centers if you'd like records from a list to be assigned to agents when they go active in a Contact Center.

 sfdc-powerdialer-article-image-11.png